qizy09/Fit-Snake/README.md

-# 20s As A Man
+# Fit-Snake
 -----------------

-This is a PC game written with Direct Draw.
+This is a PC game written with C#.
 This game was designed for fun and as a gift for Girl's Day in my undergrad.

 # Background